samhita05-11/ParkingApp/README.md

 # ParkingApp
-A Flask backend Parking application
+A Flask backend Parking application, as a course project of IITM BS